 The tokens you receive from buying a fractionalized NFT are able to be traded on many decentralized finance platforms, like UniSwap or Sushi Swap.
 This adds an entirely separate level of functionality and potential for NFTs.

 The tokens one receives are also able to be swapped back to Ethereum on the Fractional site by any of the holders, while acting as a governance token to set a new reserve price based on a democratic system weighted by ownership amount.

 For those who actually own these rare NFTs, Fractional offers a way to liquidate some of their holdings as they wait for a bid to be made that meets the reserve price.
 Imagine someone bought a CryptoPunk and it’s now worth millions of dollars, but they don’t want to actually sell it.

 With Fractional, you can fractionalize any percent of your NFT through this protocol and make it available so you can get some currency on hand for other purchases.

 Once a prospective buyer makes a bid at the given reserve price — i.e 1636 ETH for EtherRock #72 — an auction begins.
 Once the auction timer finishes, the vault is sold to the highest bidder and all the holders of the fractions are able to cash their tokens out for Ethereum at a ratio based on the final sale price.

 So let’s say a user purchases .05 percent of a vault at a 250 Ethereum valuation.
-If the final price is 400 Ethereum the fractional holder will return 160 percent on what they invested.
+If the final price is 400 Ethereum the fractional holder will return 160 percent on what they purchased the fractional NFT for.

 There are fees to use the platform, which does de-incentivize some smaller purchases.
 So when using the system you want to take a look at the final ‘Implied Valuation’ before you hit the purchase button to understand the rate you are buying in at.